Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Cap 2 -3 cm white with woolly cap and stem.
 Gills dark brown quite

 close.
 Stem 4 cm broad with woolly ring.
 Solitary in grass.
-Awaiting
+Not

 Letham Grange, Angus, Scotland (August 2008)